core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 response is cbor
 -->

-A client can read the configuration of a topic by making a GET request to the topic configuration URI.
+A client can read the configuration of a topic by making a GET request to the topic resource URI.

-On success, the server returns a 2.05 (Content) response with a representation of the topic configuration.
-The response has as payload the representation of the topic configuration as specified in {{topic-configuration-representation}}.
+On success, the server returns a 2.05 (Content) response with a representation of the topic resource.
+The response has as payload the representation of the topic resource as specified in {{topic-resource-representation}}.

 If a topic manager (TBD) is present in the broker, retrieving topic information may require manager approval subject to certain conditions (TBD).
 If the conditions are not fulfilled, the manager MUST respond with a 4.03 (Forbidden) error.
 The response MUST have Content-Format set to "application/core-pubsub+cbor".

-The response payload is a CBOR map, whose possible entries are specified in {{topic-configuration-representation}} and use the same abbreviations defined in {{pubsub-parameters}}.
+The response payload is a CBOR map, whose possible entries are specified in {{topic-resource-representation}} and use the same abbreviations defined in {{pubsub-parameters}}.

 Example: